Coronavirus spreads faster outside China, stoking global fears

 U.S. health authorities, managing 59 cases so far - mostly Americans repatriated from a cruise ship in Japan - have said a global pandemic is likely.

-President Donald Trump, who accused cable TV channels of exaggerating the danger and “panicking markets,” is set to hold a news conference on Wednesday evening, a likely attempt to reassure markets and the public about the government’s coronavirus response.
-It will be one of just a handful of times that the president has appeared in the White House briefing room.
+U.S. President Donald Trump, seeking to calm markets and an increasingly worried public, said in a live broadcast that the United States was “very very ready” to face the virus threat and that Vice President Mike Pence would be in charge of the national response.
+It was one of just a handful of times that the president has appeared in the White House briefing room.

 Stock markets across the world have lost $3.3 trillion of value in four days of trading, as measured by the MSCI all-country index .MIWD00000PUS.
 [MKTS/GLOB]